2. Case owners’ involvement

 Who How Advantages Disadvantages Key Consideration

-Students Students independently search and contact case owners and real-life cases
+Students Students independently search and contact case-owners and real-life cases Enables students to engage with the real world;

 Enhances their involvement

-Requires significant time investment for students.
+The identified case-owners and real-life cases may not align well with the course requirements Requires significant time investment for students.
 Is there sufficient time available within the course?
 And is it aligned with the learning outcomes?

-It is crucial that case owners demonstrate commitment and openness towards the academic contributions of the students.
+It is crucial that case-owners demonstrate commitment and openness towards the academic contributions of the students.
 To ensure alignment and mutual understanding, the following aspects should be discussed and agreed upon:

 • Desired project specifications (scope, topic, type of result)